DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   c.
 It is recommended to assign or capture descriptive, technical, administrative, structural and preservation metadata for the dataset in digital repositories.
 It is also important to provide a unique identifier for the dataset (e.g., DOI, ARK, PURL, Handle, URI) and make sure that the data meets citation requirements (if applicable).

   d.
 This metadata may be created or collected by referring to different metadata standards or schemas.
-Based on the examination of some datasets and a review of several metadata standards, such as Dublin Core (DC) and Data Documentation Initiative (DDI), the group would like to recommend a list of elements to be considered for documenting SPSS research data (See Appendix B).
+Based on the examination of some datasets and a review of several metadata standards, such as Dublin Core (DC) and Data Documentation Initiative (DDI), the group would like to recommend a list of elements to be considered for documenting SPSS research data (See Appendix C).

   e.
 To document more detailed information on the dataset, DDI as a metadata specification for the social and behavioral sciences can be followed.
 It is an XML metadata standard for documenting numeric data, and has advantages such as recording variable-level information.
-Detailed information is available at: http://www.ddialliance.org (See Appendix C).
+Detailed information is available at: http://www.ddialliance.org (See Appendix D).

 **Data Level Metadata**